The monotone wrapped Fukaya category and the open-closed string map: The wrapped Fukaya category

-Finally we make some technical remarks about why $\mathfrak{m}_0$ is defined in the non-compact setup (the machinery of Fukaya-Oh-Ohta-Ono \cite{FOOO} constructs $\mathfrak{m}_0$ in the closed monotone setup).
-We begin with an observation:

 \begin{lemma} Let $E$ be conical at infinity.
 Let $L\subset E$ be any Lagrangian submanifold conical at infinity (\ref{Subsection The objects of the wrapped Fukaya category}).
-Then all pseudo-holomorphic discs $u: (\D,\partial\D) \to (E,L)$ have $u(\partial \D)$ lying either in $E^{\mathrm{in}}$ or in a contact hypersurface $\Sigma \times \{R\}$ of the conical end. \end{lemma} \begin{proof} For general reasons of convexity \cite[Sec.7c]{Abouzaid-Seidel}, which essentially reduce to Green's formula, any pseudo-holomorphic map $v: S \to E$ defined on a Riemann surface $S$ (which can have corners) with $v(S)\subset\Sigma\times [R,\infty)$ landing in the conical end of $E$, with $v(\partial S) \subset L\cup (\Sigma \times \{R\})$, must in fact lie entirely in $\Sigma \times \{R\}$.
+Then all pseudo-holomorphic discs $u: (\D,\partial\D) \to (E,L)$ have $u(\partial \D)$ lying either in $E^{\mathrm{in}}$ or in a contact hypersurface $\Sigma \times \{R\}$ of the conical end. \end{lemma} \begin{proof} For general reasons of convexity \cite[Sec.7.3]{Abouzaid-Seidel}, which essentially reduce to Green's formula, any pseudo-holomorphic map $v: S \to E$ defined on a Riemann surface $S$ (which can have corners) with $v(S)\subset\Sigma\times [R,\infty)$ landing in the conical end of $E$, with $v(\partial S) \subset L\cup (\Sigma \times \{R\})$, must in fact lie entirely in $\Sigma \times \{R\}$.
 This maximum principle uses the fact that $\Sigma \times \{R\}$ is a contact hypersurface in $E$ on which the Liouville flow is outward-pointing.
 The claim follows immediately by taking $v$ to be the restriction of $u$ to $u^{-1}(\Sigma \times [R,\infty))$ (for generic $R$ so that $\Sigma \times \{R\}$ intersects the image of $u$ transversely). \end{proof}

 By the Lemma, given a point $p_L$ of $L$, all holomorphic discs bounding $L$ satisfying $p_L\in u(\partial \D)$ must lie entirely in a compact region of $E$ determined by $p_L$.
-Thus all the constructions relating to the moduli space of holomorphic discs and in particular the construction of $\mathfrak{m}_0(L)$ reduce to the constructions in the closed case, provided we replace cycles/chains by locally finite cycles and locally finite chains.
-For example, suppose $L,E$ are monotone.
-Then, using the analysis \cite{FOOO} known for the closed setup, $\mathfrak{m}_0$ is, up to a scalar multiple, a sum of chains which on each compact $C\subset E$ is building the fundamental cycle for the pair $(C\cap L,\partial C\cap L)$.
-Exhausting $E$ by a sequence of larger and larger compacts $C$ proves that $\mathfrak{m}_0(L)$ is, up to a scalar multiple, an infinite sum of chains which is precisely the locally finite cycle $[L]$.
+Thus all the constructions relating to the moduli space of holomorphic discs and in particular the construction of $\mathfrak{m}_0(L)$ reduce to the constructions in the closed monotone case, provided we replace cycles/chains by locally finite cycles and locally finite chains.
+Indeed, for $L\subset E$ a monotone Lagrangian in $\mathrm{Ob}(\mathcal{W}_{\lambda}(E))$, on each compact subset $C\subset E$ the chain $\mathfrak{m}_0$ represents (up to the scalar multiple $\lambda=m_0(L)$) the fundamental cycle for the pair $(C\cap L,\partial C\cap L)$.
+Exhausting $E$ by a sequence of larger and larger compact subsets $C$ proves that $\mathfrak{m}_0(L)$ is, up to the scalar multiple $\lambda=m_0(L)$, an infinite sum of chains which is precisely the locally finite cycle $[L]$.